UCSF Radiology Annual Review

 Overview

-• Ten half-day sessions will focus on the major subpecialties: GI, GU, US, MSK, Neuro, Chest, Breast, Pediatrics, Nuc Med and IR.
+• Ten half-day sessions will focus on the major subspecialties / organ systems.

 • Sessions will include didactic lectures, rapid-fire cases and multiple-choice questions.

-• Speakers will include over 40 UCSF faculty from all radiology subspecialties.
+• Speakers will feature over 50 UCSF faculty from all radiology subspecialties.

 Session Topics